 Waldenstrom macroglobulinemia is a rare type of non-Hodgkin lymphoma, which is a kind

 of cancer.
 It's caused by high levels of monoclonal immunoglobulin M (IgM).
 Symptoms

 What other tests might I have along with this test?

-Your healthcare provider may recommend other tests to help determine whether you have a health problem.
-These test may include:
+You may need other tests to help show if you have a health problem.
+These tests may

 Analysis of a sample of bone marrow